smittydumbell22/BucketListMap/README.md

 * Add photos/videos to the places I have already visited.
-* finish adding all the places I have been
+* Finish adding all the places I have been
 * Add filters so I can display specific destinations